smashupbuddys/whatsapp-http/README.md

    yarn dev
    ```

-4. The API will be available at `http://localhost:3000`
+4. The API docs will be available at `http://localhost:3000/docs`

 ### Building for Production